c3g/bento_provisioning/README.md

 DOCKER_VOLUME_SIZE=20
 ```

-**For a generic Rocky instance, you need to set the same variables as above
+**For a generic RHEL instance, you need to set the same variables as above
 , plus others that are specific to the targeted OpenStack project.**
 ```bash
 #### OpenStack project specific configs